openml/server-api/docs/contributing/contributing.md

 python -m pytest -x -v -m "not web"
 ```

-More on unit tests in a later section.

 ## Unit tests

 Our unit tests are written with the [`pytest`](https://pytest.org) framework.